WaterCar

 WaterCar is an American company that specializes in the manufacture and development of luxury amphibious vehicles.
 Based in Southern California, the company was founded by Dave March in 1999 when he was inspired by the Amphicar of the 1960s.
-March claims he originally had no plans to market an amphibious vehicle — just merely to build one.
+March claims he originally had no plans to market an amphibious vehicle – just merely to build one.
 In 2013, the company released its first commercial vehicle, the Panther, which holds a top speed of 80 mph on land and 45 mph on water.
 The company holds 27 amphibious related patents as well as the Guinness World Record for the fastest amphibious vehicle.
 WaterCar vehicles are designed and manufactured at Fountain Valley BodyWorks, an 85,000 sqft collision repair auto body shop in Southern California, owned and operated by March.

 History

 Between 1999 and 2010, WaterCar developed three amphibious prototypes.
 One of these prototypes was the Python.
 Powered by a 450 hp Chevrolet Corvette engine, it reached land speeds of 127 mph, and water speeds of 60 mph, setting a Guinness World Record in 2010.
 Due to the high cost of vehicle production, the Python was never developed past the prototype phase.

 In 2011, March began developing a more reliable amphibious vehicle using technology from the Python and other prototypes.
 In June 2013, he released the Panther, the first commercial vehicle developed by WaterCar.
 Since its release, WaterCar has been popular in the Middle East, selling to the Embassy of the United Arab Emirates, with six additional vehicles being sold to the Crown Prince of Dubai and others sold to tech enthusiasts and residents of Silicon Valley.
-The Python's price is US$140,000 (initially US$135,000).
+The Panther's price is US$140,000 (initially US$135,000).

 In January 2014, founder March was the first person to drive an amphibious vehicle from Newport Harbor to Catalina Island, a trip of over 30 mi.
 The trip took 70 minutes, and he completed the drive on an estimated 13 gal of gasoline, a little more than half the total capacity of the Water Car's 25 gallon tank.

 March was not the first to drive an amphibious car to an island; the first was Howard Singer of La Jolla who on Aug.
 19, 1978, became the first person to drive an amphibious car from Long Beach to Santa Catalina Island.
 He left from the Long Beach Navy Pier at 7:30 a.m. driving an "Amphicar" and arrived at Avalon at about 3:15 p.m.